jwtk/jjwt/README.md

     jwt = Jwts.parser()     // (1)

     .keyLocator(keyLocator) // (2) dynamically locate signing or encryption keys
-    //.verifyWith(key)      //     or a static key used to verify all signed JWTs
+    //.verifyWith(key)      //     or a constant key used to verify all signed JWTs
-    //.decryptWith(key)     //     or a static key used to decrypt all encrypted JWTs
+    //.decryptWith(key)     //     or a constant key used to decrypt all encrypted JWTs

     .build()                // (3)